AdobeDocs/commerce-admin.en/help/stores-purchase/order-status.md

 ## Custom order status

-In addition to the preset order status settings, you can create your own custom order status settings, assign them to order states, and set a default order status for order states.
+In addition to the preset order status settings, you can create your own custom order status settings, assign them to order states, and set default order statuses for order states.
 The order state indicates the position of the order within the order processing workflow and the order status assigns a meaningful translatable label to the position of the order.
 For example, you might need a custom order status such as `packaging"`, `backordered`, or a status that is specific to your needs.
 You can create a descriptive name for the custom status and assign it to the associated order state in the workflow.

 >[!NOTE]
 >